BirdBrainTechnologies/Basic-iOS-Apps-Finch2-Bit/Readme.md

 Public Finch Functions:
+NOTE: If you issue Bluetooth commands too close together, the last command may overwrite earlier ones.
+For example, if you set the color of the Finch beak and then immediately set the wheels, you may not see the effect of the beak command.

 Method Signature: setMove(direction: String, distance: Double, speed: Int)
 Description: Moves the Finch forward or backward for a specified distance at a specified speed.
 The method requires a direction ("F" for forward or "B’" for backward), a distance in centimeters, and a speed from 0-100.